o15y/eiva/README.md

 All API endpoints require an API key or access token; both can be generated using APIs or the [webapp](https://araassistant.com).
 Parameters are available in [`api/index.ts`](/src/controllers/api/index.ts).

+## 👩‍💻 Development

+### Resources

+#### AWS S3 bucket

+The `ara-assistant-incoming-emails` bucket is used to store incoming emails to Ara as plain text files that can be fetched and parsed by this API.
+It's hosted in the eu-central-1 region and has limited, non-public access.
+An example of such an email is available in [`content/2mgh53qnuk650do2k3qlb5pv27obrl22uga8de01`](./content/2mgh53qnuk650do2k3qlb5pv27obrl22uga8de01) and is called using /v1/api/webhooks/inbound/email/2mgh53qnuk650do2k3qlb5pv27obrl22uga8de01.

+#### AWS Lambda function

+This serverless function `EmailForwarder` in invoked from AWS S3, when a new object is added to the emails bucket.
+The source code is available in [`content/mail-forwarder.js`](./content/mail-forwarder.js) and is hosted in the eu-central-1 region with the Node.js 12.x runtime, 128 MB memory limit, and 1 minute execution timeout.

 ## 📄 License

 - Code: [Server Side Public License](./LICENSE)